codeplaysoftware/cuda-to-sycl-nbody/README.md

 Both DPC++ backends require the [DPC++ compiler](https://intel.github.io/llvm-docs/GetStartedGuide.html) to compile the SYCL code.

-The ComputeCpp Experimental Host backend requires the proprietary ComputeCpp binary which you should have received from Codeplay, and an OpenCL runtime.
+The ComputeCpp backend requires ComputeCpp which you can download from the [Codeplay website](https://developer.codeplay.com/home/).

 ## Building